 We say all sorts of things to ourselves all the time and it doesn’t make us any different – not that we notice anyhow.

 But some things we say (or think) more often than others.

 “I don’t deserve love.
 I don’t deserve anything good.”

 …and so on and so on…

 Do you ever stop to notice just how quick you are to judge yourself, to talk down to the most important person in your life – you?

 Would you say such things to a dear friend or to your child?
-No, of course not – you love them, you normally try to say to them only the words that show your love and appreciation, the words that could encourage them and give them strength ; when your friend does something really dumb, does that make you think they’re dumb – or you’re able to see that it was just that one thing, and it can happen to everyone?
+No, of course not – you love them, you normally try to say to them only the words that show your love and appreciation, the words that could encourage them and give them strength; when your friend does something really dumb, does that makes you think they’re dumb – or are you able to see that it was just that one thing and it can happen to everyone?

 Yes, you treat your loved ones with respect and with love.